Kids in the City

 Share

 Museum for Children (Muzeum dla Dzieci) is a part of the Ethnographic Museum in Warsaw.
-It offers workshops for children, birthday parties in Polish or English and every few months a new interactive exhibition for children.
+It offers workshops for children, birthday parties in Polish or English, and a new interactive exhibition for children every few months.

 Tickets: